sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 # Oracle Toolkit for Google Cloud - Compute Engine VM User Guide

-The Oracle Toolkit for Google Cloud fully supports running on Google Compute Engine Virtual Machines (also commonly referred to as "instances").
+The Oracle Toolkit for Google Cloud can be used with Google Compute Engine Virtual Machines (also commonly referred to as "instances").
 This includes using Oracle Grid Infrastructure (GI) and Automatic Storage Management (ASM), with single-instance databases.

 Running this toolkit will require: